 Wildlife Education Programs

 The West Sound Wildlife Shelter provides live animal education programs which focus on species natural history, wildlife conservation, and coexisting with wildlife.
-We are excited to announce that our Education Program is now offering virtual wildlife education programs to help meet the needs of virtual learning communities.
+We are excited to announce that our Education Program is now offering both in-person and virtual wildlife education programs to help meet the needs of virtual learning communities.
 We have several program themes available and can customize our programming to fit your needs.
 Our flexible scheduling and programming will compliment any class or event.
 We have scholarships available for Bainbridge Island educators, homeschool groups, scout troops, and non-profit organizations.
 Book your program today!

 Available program themes: